 If you’re looking to escape summer’s heat, plan your Utah Highway 12 Scenic Byway drive for April-May or September-October.
 Book lodging ahead as these are popular months for tourism.

 We’ll plan the trip far enough in advance to book a room at the all-inclusive Cougar Ridge Lodge in Torrey.
 In Capitol Reef National Park, hiking to Hickman Natural Bridge and exploring a portion of the Cathedral Valley Scenic Byway are on the to-do list.

 Moving up to Boulder

-During our stay in Escalante, we return to Boulder for a morning’s drive on Burr Trail Scenic Byway.
+During our stay in Escalante, we dedicate a morning for driving the Burr Trail near Boulder.
 Finding a small slot canyon to explore is a special treat.

 We’ll build in a couple of days at either Boulder Mountain Guest Ranch or Boulder Mountain Lodge.
 That way, there will be time to visit Anasazi State Park Museum to explore the six-room replica of an ancient dwelling plus a portion of the partially excavated Ancestral Puebloan village dating between 1050 and 1200.
 And, of course, Alan will want to drive Hell’s Backbone Scenic Byway, a gravel and dirt road that travels between Escalante and Boulder.

 As we drive Highway 12 Scenic Byway from Boulder to Escalante, the colorful rocky scenery changes from pink to beige to yellow depending on which geological time period we’re traveling through.
 At the Hogback portion of the road, I hold my breath as the pavement travels across a thin, slick rock ridge with steep drop-offs on both sides.